 Here you will find resources to help you in building your website.
-This includes graphic design, HTML, and CSS resources, as well as information on what plugins we are using on HuronResearch.ca.
-If you have any questions at all, please do not hesitate to contact Ryan Rabie, the Digital Initiatives and User Services Librarian.
+This includes graphic design, photography, HTML and CSS resources, as well as information on what plugins we are using on HuronResearch.ca.
+If you have any questions at all, please do not hesitate to contact Ryan Rabie, the Digital Scholarship Librarian.

 Web Design, HTML, and CSS Resources

 - HTML Cheat Sheet – Quick reference for all things HTML.

 - Mozilla HTML Element Reference – Excellent Element quick reference list, from the creators of the Fire Fox browser, Mozilla.

 - Mozilla HTML Attribute Reference – Excellent Attribute quick reference list, from the creators of Fire Fox.

 - CSS Cheat Sheet – Quick reference for all things CSS – This one is extremely helpful for those times you want to alter theme elements but are not sure what the names of those elements are.

 - CSS-Tricks – Not just for CSS, but also HTML, JQuery, SVG, WordPress, PHP, etc. This one is more of a blog that also has excellent reference material and guides, check out the Almanac specifically for quick reference on CSS Selectors and Properties.

 - Codeacademy – If you want to go a bit more advanced, this site offers free HTML courses.

 - w3Schools – Excellent resource for beginners that offers reference materials and courses, similar to Codeacademy.
 You can live preview any example you are looking at, edit any examples in real time, and preview any changes that you’ve made, all within the same browser window.